THE CALL FOR PAPERS CLOSES

 - Workshops pertaining to the topic of research integrity practice.

 1. Part of the programme is reserved for research-oriented presentations.
 We invite abstracts that focus on the following topics:

 - European data protection laws, research and research integrity practices

 - Types of plagiarism and effective preventive measures

 - Intersections between research ethics and research integrity

 - Authorship issues in scientific publishing

 We are particularly interested in problem-solving presentations that propose practical solutions to clear challenges.
 PhD students and early-career researchers are especially welcome to submit abstracts of their work.
-Despite the European perspective of this congress, the call for papers is not restricted to researchers working in Europe.
+And despite the European perspective of this congress, the call for papers is by no means restricted to researchers working in Europe.

 2. The call for papers is also open for introductions of European RI research and development projects and their outcomes.

 The projects can be in their initial stages, in progress or already completed.
 The abstracts for project presentations should include